lerema/genom3-experiment/README.md

 python3 -m pip install .
 ```

->  Once the setup is finished, we can relaunch the terminal or run `source ~/.bashrc` to update the environment variables.
+> Note: Once the setup is finished, we can relaunch the terminal or run `source ~/.bashrc` to update the environment variables.

 ## Usage